Roen-Ro/RRViewControllerExtension/README.md

 ```

 ### Memory leak detection
-to detect memory leak on runtime for viewcontrollers, all you have to do is just import the  `RRUIViewControllerExtension` to your project. whenever a memory leak happened, there will be a alert show on your app.
+to detect memory leak on runtime for viewcontrollers, all you have to do is just import the  `RRViewControllerExtension` to your project. whenever a memory leak happened, there will be a alert show on your app.
 ![](https://github.com/Roen-Ro/DemoResources/blob/master/RRUIViewControllerExtensio/memLeak01.png)

 you can also spcify which class of  `UIViewController` or more precisely on which   `UIViewController` instance you want to do the memory leak detection by reference to methods below in `UIViewController+RRExtension.h`